 Hurricanes are devastating.
 Hurricane-force winds, sometimes exceeding 150 mph, can destroy even the sturdiest of structures.
 If you are in the projected path of a hurricane, your first priority is to make sure that everybody is safe.
-After the hurricane passes, you inspect your property, assess it for any damage, and start contacting roofers, plumbers, general contractors, electricians, water remediation companies, public adjusters, plus anybody else who can assist you with the recovery process.
+After the hurricane passes, you inspect your property, assess it for any damage, and immediately start contacting roofers, plumbers, general contractors, electricians, water remediation companies, public adjusters, plus anybody else who can assist you with the recovery process.

 Here are a few helpful tips that will help you protect the integrity of your insurance claim and also expedite the process:

 - Document the damages extensively.
 Take plenty of photographs and videos.
 Time and safety considerations permitting, take “before” photographs and video recordings of your property.
 In order to reduce claims payouts, insurance companies routinely allege that some of the damages pre-existed the storm.
 There is no better way to prove that the damages were not pre-existing than to provide your insurer with photographs and video’s that pre-date the storm.
 After the hurricane has passed and it is safe to do so, take “after” photographs of the damages as soon as possible.
 Make sure that there is plenty of lighting so as to ensure that the damages are easily visible.
 Your goal is to clearly show the full scope and extent of the damages to your property.
 If for any reason your claim ends up in court, a judge, jury, or arbitration panel will be carefully reviewing your photographs and videos.
 They will be the ones deciding if you are entitled to be paid for those damages.
 You want to leave no doubt in their minds.
 Grainy, blurry, and/or dark-shadowed photographs or video recordings of the damages are often ignored or given very little credibility if they don’t clearly demonstrate the damages.